michaelnny/deep_rl_zoo/README.md

 # Deep RL Zoo
 ## A collection of Deep RL algorithms implemented with PyTorch

-This repository contains a collection of Deep RL algorightms to solve openAI Gym problems like CartPole, LunarLander, and Atari games.
+This repository contains a collection of Deep RL algorithms to solve openAI Gym problems like CartPole, LunarLander, and Atari games.

 ## Note